 Today sees the opening of Houdini: Terror on the Magic Isle at the Catalina Island Museum in Avalon.
 The exhibit is devoted to Houdini's second Famous Players Lasky-Paramount feature film, Terror Island, which Houdini filmed on Catalina in November and December of 1919.
-This is the first ever exhibition devoted entirely to a Houdini movie.
 It runs through October 7, 2018.

 Last night the museum held its First Friday "Magic at the Museum" event featuring World Champion Magician Johnny Ace Palmer, preceded by a short Houdini talk by myself.
 The event was very well attended and offered everyone a first look at the exhibition.
 I can tell you, this is something very special.